 In 2008, Hispanics continued to be the most represented ethnic group of safely surrendered and abandoned infants.
 In terms of a percent of the population in Los Angeles County, they were over-represented having eight of the nine cases.
 One safely surrendered infant was of Asian/Pacific Islander ancestry.

-As in the previous seven years, the most represented ethnic group of safely surrendered and abandoned infants were Hispanic (6 of 10), two were Caucasian, one was African-American, and one surrendered infant was of unknown ethnicity.
+As in the previous seven years, the most represented ethnic group of safely surrendered and abandoned infants were Hispanic (6 of 9), and while Caucasians represented two of the nine infants, one surrendered infant was of unknown ethnicity.